-Brand - Brand is a name, term, sign, symbol, design or a combination of them so as to identify the goods and services of one seller or a group of sellers and to differentiate them from those of competitors.
+- 1. Brand Brand is a name, term, sign, symbol, design or a combination of them so as to identify the goods and services of one seller or a group of sellers and to differentiate them from those of competitors. - 2.
 Dyadic- Dyadic essentially means two -way.
-A commercial relationship which is dyadic is an exchange between two people, typically a buyer and seller.

-Sponsorship - Sponsorship is an marketing communication activity where by one party permits another an opportunity to exploit an association with a target audience in return for funds, services, or resources.
+A commercial relationship which is dyadic is an exchange between two people, typically a buyer and seller. - 3.
+Sponsorship Sponsorship is an marketing communication activity where by one party permits another an opportunity to exploit an association with a target audience in return for funds, services, or resources.

-18.12 SELF ASSESSMENT QUESTIONS Q.1.
-What does marketing communication imply?
-Q.2.
+- Q.1.
+What does marketing communication imply? - Q.2.
 Discuss the role of Marketing communication.

-18.13 LESSON END EXERCISE Q.1.
+Q.1.
 To what extent firm should use marketing communication just to persuade audience to purchase a product?

 Q.2.
 Discuss the various functions performed by marketing communication

-- $1. \ \ P. \ Kotler \ and \ Armstrong \ , \ Principles \ of \ Marketing, \ Prentice \ Hall \ India$ - 2.
-Douglas, K Hoffman, et al.., Marketing Best Practices, Thomas South Western - 3.
+- 1. P. Kotler and Armstrong, Principles of Marketing, Prentice Hall India - 2.
+Douglas, K Hoffman, et al.., Marketing Best Practices, Thomas South-Western - 3.
 Rajan Saxena, Marketing Management, Tata McGraw Hill.

-M.Com II Semester Lesson No. 19 PLACE & PROMOTION MIX DECISIONS Unit - IV

-ADVERTISING, SALES PROMTION, PUBLIC RELATIONS, PUBLICITY, EVENTS AND EXPERIENCES, PERSONAL SELLING
+ADVERTISING, SALES PROMOTION & PUBLIC RELATIONS

+- 19.1 Introduction

 - 19.2 Objectives

 - 19.3 Advertising

-- 19.3.1 Developing an Advertising Programme
+19.3.1 Developing an Advertising Programme

 - 19.4 Sales Promotion

 - 19.4.1 Objectives of Sales Promotions

 - 19.4.2 Sales Promotion and Product Life Cycle

 - 19.4.3 Sales Promotion Programme

-- 19.5 Public Relations
+19.5 Public Relations

 - 19.5.1 Role of Public Relations

 - 19.5.2 Features of Public Relations

-- 19.6 Publicity

-- 19.6.1 Marketing Public Relations Process

-- 19.7 Events and Experiences

-- 19.7.1 Relations for Events Sponsorship

-- 19.7.2 Event Decisions

-19.7.3 Experiences

-- 19.8 Personal Selling

-- 19.8.1 Process of Personal Selling

-- 19.9 Summary
+- 19.6 Summary

-- 19.10 Glossary
+- 19.7 Glossary

-- 19.11 Self Assessment Questions
+- 19.8 SelfAssessment Questions

-- 19.12 Lesson End Exercise
+- 19.9 Lesson End Exercise

-- 19.13 Suggested Readings
+- 19.10 Suggested Readings